By Sym Posey

 “I think that is critical in terms of who we are and who we desire to become in the future, and it greatly impacts how we interact with others.
 We want to have positive interactions and be positive in those interactions.
 That’s number one,” she said.

-Richardson-Johnson added, “It’s also important to practice self-care.
+Mullen-Johnson added, “It’s also important to practice self-care.
 That can be inclusive of exercise, journaling, meditating, and spending time with people you identify with or those you want to continue to grow and cultivate relationships with.”

 “Be cautious not to personalize everything you are exposed to.
 You may encounter racial tensions, especially now more than ever.
 You don’t have to allow those negative labels to impact who you are.
 Know who you are—and when you know who you are you can be confident in that space.
 Set boundaries, as well.
-I think that is also important,” Richardson-Johnson advised.
+I think that is also important,” Mullen-Johnson advised.

 National Impact